DRC Frequently Asked Questions

 Why isn’t there full data on this website for American Indian, Alaska Native, or Native Hawaiian/Pacific Islander children?

 I see reference to HRSA regions in the NSCH DRC Interactive Data Query.
 What is a HRSA region?

-What does it mean that the data from these surveys are “parent-reported”?
+What does it mean that the data from NSCH are “parent-reported”?
 Is parent-reported data valid?